 - Natural language processing, which includes applications like speech recognition, text analysis, and other activities related to language.
-This AI technology is mainly used by health care professionals to create, interpret, and classify clinical documentation and published research.
+Health care professionals mainly use this AI technology to create, interpret, and classify clinical documentation and published research.

 - Robotics, including both physical robots and automatic robotic processes, the latter of which is generally used for administrative purposes.
 In the health care industry, robotics are used for tasks like updating and managing patient records and billing.